New beginnings: The story of the National Trust at Mompesson House

 In 1975 the National Trust inherited an empty house following the death of the last resident Denis Martineau.
 Over the next two years the National Trust refashioned the house as it might have been in its Georgian heyday; choosing appropriate colours to paint the walls and acquiring furniture, paintings and objects to fill the empty rooms.

-Denis died on 4 December 1975 at the age of 68 at his home in London.
-He had no immediate family and contrary to expectations he did not leave the contents of the house to the National Trust.
-However he did bequeath it the curtains, carpets, light fittings and garden ornaments.
+Denis died from coronary thrombosis at the age of 68 on 4 December 1975 at his home in London.
+He had no immediate family and contrary to expectations, he did not leave the contents of the house to the National Trust.
+However, he did bequeath it the curtains, carpets, light fittings and garden ornaments, including the ocelot print curtains that Denis had hanging in his bathroom.
+Everything else was to be sold on behalf of the beneficiaries in his main will.
+Suddenly the National Trust had to decide the future of the empty house.

-In April 1976 the National Trust decided that the principle rooms of the house were to be redecorated, furnished and opened to visitors with National Trust staff in place in 1977.
+In April 1976, the National Trust decided that the principle rooms of the house were to be redecorated, furnished and opened to visitors with National Trust staff in place in 1977.
+The survival of so much eighteenth century plasterwork and panelling was unusual therefore it was agreed that rooms should be decorated in the light of historical evidence, wherever possible.
 Paint scrapes were taken in the main rooms to try and discover evidence of previous colour schemes.
 It was decided to choose colours that would enhance the decorative plasterwork and that would have been used in the 18th-century.

 Furnishing the house